StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/05_Go To the Nations/Go To the Nations_m.md

 What good news is in this story?

-## Surah 2:136 We believe in what was given to Jesus
+## Surah 2:136 We believe in what was given to Isa

->   Surah 2:136 "We believe in God and what was given to Moses, David, Jesus and the prophets by their Lord.”
+>   Surah 2:136 "We believe in God and what was given to Moses, David, Isa and the prophets by their Lord.”

 What good news is in this story?

-## Surah 43:63 Jesus said “Fear God, and obey me."
+## Surah 43:63 Isa said “Fear God, and obey me."

->   Surah 43:63 When Jesus came with the clarifications, he said, “I have come to you with wisdom, and to clarify for you some of what you differ about.
+>   Surah 43:63 When Isa came with the clarifications, he said, “I have come to you with wisdom, and to clarify for you some of what you differ about.
 So fear God, and obey me."

 What good news is in this story?